When you think stockpile, do you think food? I know I do. There are some very important non-food items to stockpile too, that we shouldn’t forget.

 FYI, some of these items might be something you can make yourself.
 For example, some people might make their own deodorant.
 Consequently, If you make something yourself, you may want to stockpile the items to make them.

 What is FIFO?

-You don’t want to eat outdated food, obviously.
+You don’t want to eat bad food, obviously.
 For that reason, it’s a good idea to know what FIFO is, if you don’t already.
 It stands for First In First Out.
 Generally, this method is used on food, the oldest food gets eaten first.

 When you come home from the grocery store, you place the new stuff in the back.
 This helps ensure that you don’t have food spoiling.

 Non-food items need to be stored using the FIFO method also.
 Shampoo, soap, etc… all have expiration dates.
 Many of them MAY last past that date, but it’s still best to use the FIFO method.